 It can be helpful to keep your study materials in the same place each time so that you know where everything is and do not waste time looking for them.

-Ensure that you don’t leave books and pens lying around, as this will only lead to distractions and a lack of focus.
+Ensure that you don’t leave books and pens around, as this will only lead to distractions and a lack of focus.

 5. Take notes manually

 Instead of typing on a laptop, taking notes manually can help you focus on studying for exams.

 When you take manual notes, you need to use your handwriting to structure them.
 As such, you’ll find it easier to look over these than the scrawled notes on a laptop screen regarding revision time.

 Taking notes also helps you remember the information better than if you were to copy it down.

 It can also be helpful to draw diagrams and graphs to help you understand the material.